gbxl/marks-in-the-box/README.md

 - Click the Load unpacked extension button.
 A file dialog appears.
 In the file dialog, navigate to the previously downloaded folder and click OK.

+Notice: this version is still in development and we haven't requested the production status on Dropbox yet.
+That means that if you want to try it, you need to create an app on Dropbox and change the App key/secret pair in 'auth.js'.
+Feel free to contact us if you need more info.

 Development
 ---------------------
 ### Current state